osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 you use it, choose a bounding box that is larger than your actual area of interest.
 A better option is to create an extract of the data *before* using osm2pgsql.
 See [Appendix C](#getting-an-preparing-osm-data) for options.

+#### Working with Multiple Input Files

+Usually you are using osm2pgsql with a single input file.

+Do not use osm2pgsql with more than one input file in versions before 1.4.0.
+It might work or it might not.
+{: .note}

+*Version >= 1.4.0*{:.version} Osm2pgsql can read multiple input files at once, merging the data from the input files ignoring any duplicate data.
+For this to work the input files must all have their data from the same point in time.
+You can use this to import two or more geographical extracts into the same database.
+If the extracts are from different points in time and contain different versions of the same object, this will fail!

+Do not use multiple change files as input in append mode, [merge and simpligy them first](#merging-osm-change-files).

 ### The Middle